tweag/python-monorepo-example/content/blog/2022-04-11-existential-optics.md

 ### Easy to use

-Thanks to the fact that we can easily understand what a `Lens` is with the existential encoding, it is also easy to understand how to use defining combinators for it.
+Thanks to the fact that we can easily understand what a `Lens` is with the existential encoding, it is also easy to understand how to define combinators for it.
 The idea is that we can deconstruct `s` into a pair `(c, a)` and then build it back.

 For example, if we want to extract `a` from `s`, we simply deconstruct `s` into the pair `(c, a)`, and then we project it into the second component.